Program Length: 15 months

 Healthcare Information Systems

-This course prepares students for management oversight, administrative design, and acquisition and implementation of information technology systems.
-Emphasis is placed on information systems in a healthcare environment.
+This course is designed to prepare students for management oversight, administrative design, acquisition of, and implementation of, information technology systems.
+The course emphasizes basic knowledge of information systems in a healthcare environment.
 A component of the course is a team-based information technology strategic plan.

 Legal Considerations in Healthcare Delivery

-This course focuses on a variety of legal questions and issues that healthcare managers face.
-Topics include liability, confidentiality of records, informed consent, contracts, patient rights, employee rights, and legal testimony.
+This course addresses the variety of legal questions and issues confronting healthcare professionals today.
+The course includes such topics as liability, confidentiality of records, informed consent, contracts, patient rights, employee rights, and legal testimony.

-This course focuses on the front-line skills and the knowledge necessary for nursing administration based on a foundation of sound management theory as it relates to healthcare delivery.
-Students integrate clinical examples and develop skills for evaluating care plan delivery models; think critically; empower teams; resolve conflicts; coach and mentor; educate staff and assess clinical competence; allocate resources; and ensure and measure productivity and efficiency.
+This course addresses front-line skills and knowledge for nursing administration based on a foundation of sound management theory as it relates to health-care delivery.
+Students integrate clinical examples and develop skills for evaluating care plan delivery models and structures; thinking critically; empowering teams; resolving conflicts; coaching and mentoring; educating staff and assessing clinical competence; allocating resources; and ensuring and measuring productivity and efficiency.

 Nursing Administration II

-This course builds on the skills learned in Nursing Administration I. Students will be expected to formulate, write, and present case studies about major healthcare issues from the perspective of an administration team member in a healthcare organization.
+This course builds on the skills learned in Nursing Administration.
+Students are expected to formulate, write, and present case studies about major healthcare issues from the perspective of an administrative team member in a health-care organization.

 Research and Evaluation Methods

-This course exposes the student to the skills for engaging in scholarly inquiry, utilizing information resources, evaluating research, identifying problems, measuring outcomes in practical settings, and using research findings for clinical decisionmaking.
-Topics include principles of problem analysis, confronting decisions related to the design of a research study, and critically examining approved research methods.
+This course exposes the student to the skills for engaging in scholarly inquiry, utilizing information resources, evaluating research, identifying problems, and measuring outcomes in practical settings, and using research findings for clinical decision-making.
+Topics include: principles of problem analysis, how to confront decisions related to the design of a research study, and how to critically examine approved research methods.
 Selected research designs include descriptive, survey, case study, ethnography, historical, phenomenology, and grounded theory.